SRMLabHUST/QC-STORM/MLEbfgs/README.md

 # C++ static link library project of MLEbfgs

-Compiled by Visual studio 2015 update 3 with CUDA 10.0
+This project is compiled by Visual studio 2015 update 3 with CUDA 10.0